rsdoiel/rsdoiel.github.io/cv.md

 + Build [cool things](http://caltechlibrary.github.io) for Caltech Libraries
     + [dataset](https://caltechlibrary.github.io/dataset) - a tool for managing JSON documents on local disc or S3, includes a search interface based on [Blevesearch](http://blevesearch.com)
     + [datatools](https://caltechlibrary.github.io/datatools) - a collection of comand line utilities for working with CSV, JSON and Excel Workbooks
-    + [mkpage](https://caltechlibrary.github.com/mkpage) - An experimental light weight template/markdown processor for webcontent and more
+    + [mkpage](https://caltechlibrary.github.io/mkpage) - An experimental light weight template/markdown processor for webcontent and more
+    + [cait](https://caltechlibrary.github.io/cait) - a tool for harvesting metadata from ArchivesSpace
+    + [epgo](https://caltechlibrary.github.io/epgo) - a tool for harvesting metadata from EPrints

 ## Past responsibilities